 PAGE LENGTH: 2 pages

-LOCATION: Volume 06, Tab 04

 The quality control and assurance plan for the installation of liners in a landfill or impoundment should require specifications for leak-detection test, such as the hydrostatic leak-detection test, at the sump areas.

 The applicant should be able to demonstrate that the facility is liquid-tight in the sump areas and that the leak detection and drainage systems perform satisfactorily.
-Also, any pipe penetrations of the geomembrane should also be tested, or submerged.
+Also, any pipe penetrations of the geomembrane should also be tested or submerged.
 Before protective cover is placed on the liner, the lined unit can be partially filled with water and observations made as to whether losses exceed evaporative losses.
-Several leak detection methods may be used, however the hydrostatic test is the most simple.
+Several leak detection methods may be used; however, the hydrostatic test is the simplest.
 Therefore, the hydrostatic test (with liner penetrations submerged) should be performed as the minimum requirement for leak-detection testing.
 Dye testing may also be p performed to check for leakage in the liner.

 PROCEDURES